 - carrying by water or air, drugs or persons to or from it, knowing or having reasonable cause to so believe.

-There is a range of other legislation designed to prevent broadcasts from ships and aircrafts.
+There is a range of other legislation designed to prevent broadcasts from ships and aircraft.

 There are restrictions on

-- supplying film or records with intent that they be broadcast from any such place.
+- supplying film or records with the intent that they be broadcast from any such place.

 - making literary, dramatic or musical works with such intent